OctopusDeploy/blog/blog/2022-q1/githubactions-ten-actions/index.md

   - Testing
 ---

-Although a relative newcomer to the world of continuous integration (CI), GitHub’s adding of ‘Actions’ has seen its already strong community build useful tasks that plug directly into your repository.
+Although a relative newcomer to the world of continuous integration (CI), GitHub’s adding of ‘Actions’ has seen its already strong community build useful tasks that plug right into your repository.

-These workflows allow you to run all manner of non-standard tasks to help you test, build and push your work to your deployment tools.
+These workflows allow you to run all kinds of non-standard tasks to help you test, build and push your work to your deployment tools.

 In no particular order, here are 10 of our favorites, plus how to install them.